There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 It’s a country town surrounded by amazing green landscapes and steep escarpments that give Kangaroo Valley a dramatic look.

-One of the most interesting points of interest in Kangaroo Valley is Hampden Bridge, which spans the Kangaroo River, and is the only remaining wooden suspension bridge in Australia.
+One of the most interesting points of interest in Kangaroo Valley is Hampden Bridge, which spans the Kangaroo River and is the only remaining wooden suspension bridge in Australia.

 If you want to get into the outdoors, then Kangaroo Valley is the place to go.
 You can go hiking, cycling and horseback riding.
-If you want to get away from Sydney and discover somewhere different, Kangaroo Valley is a good place to go.

 Port Macquarie